FOSH-following-demand/Open-source-Centrifuge-for-WetLab/contributing.md

-# Contribute guidelines
+# Contributing guidelines
-## Hi!
-Thank you very much for reaching us out.
+## Hi! 😸 Thank you very much for reaching us out.
 We are looking for contributions of different kind that ranges from incidental but meaningful contributions to extended and close collaboration.

 ## Things to consider:
 - We are focusing in this first iteration on small centrifuge design of 15 ml.